vfrocha/ddtecc/README.md

 4. Place the downloaded files in their respective packages:
 	- [EnsembleOfClassifierChainsDT.java](https://github.com/vfrocha/dtecc/blob/main/src/mulan/classifier/transformation/EnsembleOfClassifierChainsDT.java "EnsembleOfClassifierChainsDT.java") and [MLDT.java](https://github.com/vfrocha/dtecc/blob/main/src/mulan/classifier/transformation/MLDT.java "MLDT.java") on mulan.classifier.transformation;
 	- [DTECCExp.java](https://github.com/vfrocha/dtecc/blob/main/src/mulan/experiments/DTECCExp.java "DTECCExp.java") on mulan.experiments;
-5. Build the Java project specifying (https://github.com/vfrocha/dtecc/blob/main/src/mulan/experiments/DTECCExp.java "DTECCExp.java") as the main class;
-6. Build and run the project.
+5. Build and run the project.
 For example, if the source file of the experiment is in the same directory with emotions.arff, emotions.xml, weka.jar and mulan.jar of the distribution package, to run this experiment on Windows, you can type the following command:
 ```javac -cp mulan.jar;weka.jar DTECCExp.java java -cp mulan.jar;weka.jar;.
 DTECCExp -arff emotions.arff -xml emotions.xml```

 ## Basic instructions on how to test your own fusion scheme for Ensemble of Classifier Chains